rehierl/abstract-properties/11-x-hierarchies/11-x-hierarchy-of-trees/0-1-trees-definitions.md

 * `(A != B), (A distinct-to B) := not (A == B)`

-Note that, since each tree must have a root node, an **empty** tree can not exist.
+Note that, since each tree must have a root node, an **empty** trees do not exist.
 That is because the graph of a tree will always have the root node as a vertex (i.e. a non-empty set of nodes).

-Note that a less strict order-based definition of **disjoint** is possible, if the definition only requires both trees to have disjoints sets of nodes.
-With such a definition, one would treat both trees more like ordered sets of nodes.

 <!-- ======================================================================= -->
 ## related trees